Why Kim Kardashian Defended Kanye West as He Waged War on Drake

 Prince Williams/Wireimage, Walter McBride/WireImage, Roy Rochlin/Getty Images

-Kim Kardashian could not help but stand up for her husband Kayne West amid his feud with Drake.
+Kim Kardashian could not help but stand up for her husband Kanye West amid his feud with Drake.

 On Thursday, West launched a Twitter tirade against Drake, alleging that the fellow rapper "threatened" him over the phone and accusing him of picking on "people with mental health issues."
 Kim later posted, "@drake Never threaten my husband or our family.
 [Kanye] paved the way for there to be a Drake."